 Leaders must tackle employee burnout

 This isn’t just a problem we’re seeing in small businesses, it’s hard for big businesses to find and keep great talent too.
 When I worked in fast moving technology companies like Google and Twitter, we found ourselves experiencing something of a burnout epidemic.
 People were going off sick and employees were quitting with no job to go to.
 When we asked why in exit interviews, they made it clear they felt overwhelmed, unable to get the job done.
 But worst of all, as they were quitting, they told us “We feel we are failing, like we aren’t good enough”.
-When workers are telling you they are unable to cope, it’s on us as leaders to listen and make prioritising decisions.

 Author Daniel Levitin’s research into the brain concluded that we’re in something far closer to the world of the Crystal Maze than we let on.
 He said, “Our brains are configured to make a certain number of decisions per day and once we reach that limit, we can’t make any more, regardless of how important they are.”